 With its aim of abolishing abuses and bad labor practices, including violation of community land rights at agricultural plantations, AAIWUL is under enormous pressure to ramp up its workers’ negotiation skills, in order to attain the best terms possible for workers under the new collective bargaining agreement.
 Anything short of this crucial goal may trigger internal dissatisfactions and a potential breakdown of negotiations.

-“Most often, you find out that a lot of conflicts emanate from the concession areas, and one of the key objectives of working with [the Sustainable Development Initiative] is to ensure that we have a balance because the workers are also community dwellers,” he said.
+“Most often, you find out that a lot of conflicts emanate from the concession areas, and one of the key objectives of working with [the Sustainable Development Institute] is to ensure that we have a balance because the workers are also community dwellers,” he said.

 “So, we don’t want to have a conflicting issue regarding labor rights, as well as issues of community dwellers, so that both workers and community dwellers can focus on what is needed for the community’s benefits, and increase productivity and efficiency on the job, as well as the workers having the fair share of their benefits and what they deserve.”

-For its part, the Sustainable Development Initiative’s support for the training has been largely technical.
+For its part, the Sustainable Development Institute’s support for the training has been largely technical.
 The organization presented training modules on key topics ranging from effective community engagement, to national and international compliance protocols; while AAIWUL lectured workers’ representatives on negotiation methods, the balance of power techniques, and communication.
 Other topics presented included International Labor Organization Conventions, the Decent Work Act, and the Tripartite Policy Compliance.

 As the national umbrella body of agricultural workers’ unions across Liberia, AAIWUL has been involved in numerous collective bargain agreements for its more than 10,000-strong membership.
 The group maintains four regional branches, including at the Firestone Rubber Plantation.